cs3216-group1/nuscloud/_posts/2012-12-22-edit-user-app-data.md

 If made through the SDK, this is handled in the SDK itself and can therefore be ignored.

 * **Request body sent cannot be empty** and must include a **data** attribute containing the data to be put at the specified path.
-The data attribute can be either a Javascript Object or a primitive data type (Number, Boolean, String)
+The data attribute is expected to be a Javascript Object.
+If the SDK is being used, the data attribute can contain any Javascript primitive data type (Number, String, Boolean)

-Special cases of this request substitute **me** for **:userId** to edit info of the logged in user and/or **app** for **:appid** to edit data for current logged in app.
+Special cases of this request substitute **me** for **:userId** to edit info of the logged in user and/or **app** for **:appid** to edit data for currently logged in app.

-As of now, this request can only be made by the currently logged in app.
+As of now, this request can only be made by the currently logged in app to edit data of the logged in user.

 This endpoint supports nesting.
 A request to */me/app/example* with this data: